Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 The ``copyFile`` function returns a Task.
 When that Task is executed, it will first read from the file, and will then write the file's contents to another file.

-Let's add in some logging, so we can see exactly when it reads/writes the file:
+Let's add in some logging, so we can see exactly when it reads / writes the file:

 .. code:: javascript